 Home Renovation and Extensions – Understanding Insurance Requirements

-When it comes to home and contents insurance, many if not most people want to make sure they’re adequately covered.
+When it comes to home and contents insurance, many, if not most people want to make sure they’re adequately covered.
 After all, a home contains pretty much everything we own, use and value, so keeping our insurance policies up-to-date is always a good thing.
-However, it’s always good to re-visit these insurance policies when thinking about home renovation, extensions and second storey additions, just to make sure you’re adequately covered during the process.
+However, it’s always good to reconsider your current policy to ensure you have adequate home renovations insurance ahead of a home renovation, extension or second storey addition.

 In addition to home and content insurance, a warranty against non-completion of the building contract should also be considered prior to works beginning.
 Unforeseen circumstances can sometimes happen, such as disappearance or insolvency of the building company, so you want to make sure you’re fully convered financially before getting underway.